Basal Metabolic Rate: BMR Calculator

 Your basal metabolic rate is important when planning a weight loss (or weight gain) program.
 Once you know your BMR, you can adjust your calorie intake by either consuming fewer calories to lose weight or more calories if your goal is to gain weight.

 The BMR calculator provides an accurate number of calories your body requires daily to sustain itself based on your current lifestyle and these factors: age, height, weight, and gender.
 For example, if you are male, 30 years old, 70 inches tall, and weigh 200 pounds, your BMR equals 1874 calories.
 Note that when entering your data, your weight must be in pounds and height in inches.

 Using your BMR to plan your goals.

 Your BMR provides a starting point for planning your weight loss or weight gain program.
-Remember, your BMR is the number of calories your body burns at rest and does not take into account the calories you need to move, walk or exercise, etc. When planning your diet for losing weight or gaining muscle, it will be beneficial to use your BMR number to calculate your Total Daily Energy Expenditure (TDEE) which estimates your activity and energy level.
+Remember, your BMR is the number of calories your body burns at rest and does not consider the calories you need to move, walk or exercise, etc. When planning your diet for losing weight or gaining muscle, it will be beneficial to use your BMR number to calculate your Total Daily Energy Expenditure (TDEE), which estimates your activity and energy level.

 What Can You Do If Your BMR Is Excessive?